Back

 • Not ideal for smaller projects and does not work for projects where there is only one developer.

-• This methodology focuses less on direct involvement of the product owner than other Agile approaches.
+• This approach focuses less on direct involvement of the product owner than other software development methodologies.

 • It relies heavily on a chief programmer who needs to be able to act as a coordinator, lead designer, and mentor to new team members.